vseup/cathouse/README.md

 Simple web app where people can name and spawn their favourite cat after making a donation to an animal shelter.

+For a nice cat animation sprites starter kit see: https://seethingswarm.itch.io/catset.

 ## Development

 frontend: